citanus006/codeinstitute-project1-Jiris-bar/README.md

  - [HTML](https://validator.w3.org/) & [CSS](https://jigsaw.w3.org/css-validator/) Validation
  - [Github](https://www.github.com/) - distributed version control hosting used from this project
  - [Github Pages](https://pages.github.com/) - Used as hosting for this project
+ - [Google Fonts](https://fonts.google.com/) - Used to guarantee that same font will be used on all platforms.
+Also used as source of certain icons used in page.
+ -

 ## Testing

 ### Primary testing using Google Chrome's developer tools.

 Using technology available in Google Chrome browser, checking responsiveness, navigation and links.
 One platform at the time and ability to resize screen as well.
- - Mobile - TBA
- - Tablet - TBA
+ - Mobile & Tablet - I used testing in browser developer tools via device toolbat
  - Desktop (Standard screen a laptops)

 Test all above devices and check all buttons and links are visible can be clicked and lead to correct sections of web presentation or external sites.
 Verify that contact form can be used on all platforms.